chapel-lang/chapel-vscode/README.md

 # chapel-vscode extension

-## Features
+## Core Features

 - Intellisense
-  - GotoDefinition: jump to a symbols definition
+  - GotoDefinition: jump to a symbol's definition
   - Hover: hover over a symbol to view its signature and documentation
   - Code Completion: suggest completion for symbols in the current file
   - Symbol List: see all symbols for a file